anomaly/prestans-docs/source/types.rst

 .. note:: Extends ``prestans.types.DataStructure``

 * ``required`` flags if this is a mandatory field, accepts ``True`` or ``False`` and is set to ``True`` by default
-* ``default`` specifies the value to be assigned to the attribute if one isn't provided on instantiation, this must be a date. prestans provides a constans ``prestans.types.DateTime.CONSTANT.NOW`` if you want to use the date / time of execusion.
+* ``default`` specifies the value to be assigned to the attribute if one isn't provided on instantiation, this must be a date.
+Prestans provides a constans ``prestans.types.DateTime.CONSTANT.NOW`` if you want to use the date / time of execusion.
 * ``format`` default format  ``%Y-%m-%d %H:%M:%S``

 Collections
 ===========

-Collections are formalised representations to complex itterable data structures. prestans provides two Collections, Arrays and Models (dictionaries).
+Collections are formalised representations to complex itterable data structures.
+Prestans provides two Collections, Arrays and Models (dictionaries).

 Array
 -----

-Arrays are collections of any prestans type.
-To ensure the integrity of RESTful responses, ``Array`` elements must always be of the same kind, this is defined by specifying an ``element_template``. prestans Arrays are itterable.
+Arrays are collections of any Prestans type.
+To ensure the integrity of RESTful responses, ``Array`` elements must always be of the same kind, this is defined by specifying an ``element_template``.
+Prestans Arrays are itterable.

 .. note:: Extends ``prestans.types.DataCollection``

 * ``required`` flags if this is a mandatory field, accepts ``True`` or ``False`` and is set to ``True`` by default
 * ``default`` a default object of type ``prestans.types.Array`` to be used if a value is not provided
-* ``element_template`` a instance of a ``prestans.types`` subclass that's use to validate each element. prestans does not allow arrays of mixed types because it does not form valid URL responses.
+* ``element_template`` a instance of a ``prestans.types`` subclass that's use to validate each element.
+Prestans does not allow arrays of mixed types because it does not form valid URL responses.
 * ``min_length`` minimum length of an array, if using default it must conform to this constraint
 * ``max_length`` maximum length of an array,

 Model
 -----

-Models are wrapper on dictionaries, it provides a list of key, value pairs formalised as a Python ``class`` made up of any number of prestans ``DataType`` attributes.
-Models can have instances of other models or Arrays of Basic or Complex prestans types.
+Models are wrapper on dictionaries, it provides a list of key, value pairs formalised as a Python ``class`` made up of any number of Prestans ``DataType`` attributes.
+Models can have instances of other models or Arrays of Basic or Complex Prestans types.

 .. note:: Extends ``prestans.types.DataCollection``